ActiveSolution/active-lab-iac2022/labs/terraform.md

 __Tip:__ If you find it hard getting the indentation correct, try pressing `Shift + Alt + F` to format your Terraform file.
 If you don't have the Terraform extension installed, you can also run the `terraform fmt` command.
 This will format all `.tf` tile in the current folder.

-The `random_string` resource will generate a string that might contains both upper and lower case letters.
+The `random_string` resource will generate a string that might contain both upper and lower case letters.
 This can cause problems in some resource names, as some resources only support lower case letters.
 To solve this, you can transform the "ID" to lower case using the `lower()` function, and store the resulting value in a "local".

 __Note:__ There are quite a few function that you can use in Terraform.
 You can find all of them at: https://www.terraform.io/docs/language/functions/index.html